Some of the contents of the pages on this site are Copyright © 2014 NJH Music

 Since I expect much of the audience of this paper to have a musical training that is not necessarily brass band related, I have tried to use generally accepted terms rather than brass band related terms.
 For example to most musicians the term middle C relates to the note that is one ledger line below the stave on the treble clef (middle between the main clefs and central to a piano).
 However many bandsman mistakenly call this note low C; to them middle C is the note on the third space of the treble clef (middle to their range).
 If you see the term middle C in this paper it will be used in the former sense (below the treble clef stave).

-The basic brass band has 25/26 brass players with 2 or 3 percussionists.
+The basic brass band format has 25/26 brass players with 2 or 3 percussionists.

 I have written a brief overview of each instrument in use in the modern brass band and an indication of the range of notes playable.
 A more detailed discussion appears in the parts section.